JonathanSBecker/simplif.io/readme.md

 ## State of the composition:
 Currently this is completely barebones, and the minimum viable products aren't completed.
 I will update when it is completed.

+Working on setting up Redux so I don't have to go through the pain of refactoring when this project is huge.

 ## The technical stuff:
-The current stack consists of HTML, Javascript, ReactJS, NodeJS, ExpressJS, Webpack and Babel.
+The current stack consists of HTML, Javascript, ReactJS, Redux, NodeJS, ExpressJS, Webpack and Babel.
 I'm going to try to keep this running in a way that only uses client-side, instead of necessitating any database connection.
 My hope is to keep this offline capable, and fully open source, no black-box crap for you to deal with.

 ## How to use
 Make sure you have NPM installed.
 Once you do, clone down the repo, and run `npm install`.
 When that's completed you should be able to use `npm run start`, then open up your browser and connect to `http://localhost:3000`.
 I'll implement an easier way to run this once it's, you know, actually working.